HTC Smart

-HTC Smart (F3188 aka HTC Rome 100) is a budget smartphone produced by HTC Corporation.
+HTC Smart (F3188 aka HTC Rome 100) is a budget smartphone, commonly referred to by critics as a feature phone produced by HTC Corporation.
 It is based on Qualcomm's BREW mobile operating system.
-HTC Smart was officially announced on January 7, 2010 and was released on March 15, 2010 in Europe and Asia.
+HTC Smart was officially announced on January 7, 2010.

+O2 was announced as the exclusive mobile carrier for the UK (O2 (UK)), Germany (Telefónica Germany) and Ireland (O2 (Ireland)) and was released on March 15, 2010 in Europe and Asia.